An easy homemade falafel recipe produces delightfully flavorful, crispy results. Serve it on top of a salad for a healthy and filling meal.

 These days I’m reluctant to eat it at restaurants, after a food poisoning incident a few years ago.
 Apparently, some restaurants reuse their frying oil improperly, causing it to become rancid and unhealthy.

-Another reason to make homemade falafel is that when you deep-fry it at home, you can use not just fresh oil, but also a healthier oil such as avocado oil instead of the unhealthy oils used by many restaurants.
+Another reason to make it at home is that when you deep-fry at home, you can use not just fresh oil, but also a healthier oil such as avocado oil.

 How to serve homemade falafel